celestiaorg/docs/docs/developers/cosmwasm-dependency.md

 ## wasmd Installation

-Here, you are going to pull down the `wasmd` repository and replace Tendermint with Rollmint.
+Here, we are going to pull down the `wasmd` repository and replace Tendermint with Rollmint.
 Rollmint is a drop-in replacement for Tendermint that allows Cosmos-SDK applications to connect to Celestia's Data Availability network.